Royal Albert Hall: Awards

-Pop culture references
+Movie appearances

-A large mural by Peter Blake, titled Appearing at the Royal Albert Hall, is displayed in the Hall's Café Bar.
+A large mural by Peter Blake, titled Appearing at the Royal Albert Hall, is displayed in the hall's Café Bar.
 Unveiled in April 2014, it shows more than 400 famous figures who have appeared on the stage.

-In 1955, English film director Alfred Hitchcock filmed the climax of The Man Who Knew Too Much at the Hall.
+In 1955, English film director Alfred Hitchcock filmed the climax of The Man Who Knew Too Much in the hall.
 The 15-minute sequence featured James Stewart, Doris Day and composer Bernard Herrmann, and was filmed partly in the Queen's Box.
-Hitchcock was a long-time patron of the Hall and had already set the finale of his 1927 film The Ring at the venue, as well as his first version of The Man Who Knew Too Much (1934), starring Leslie Banks, Edna Best and Peter Lorre.
+Hitchcock was a long-time patron of the hall and had already set the finale of his 1927 film The Ring in the venue, as well as his first version of The Man Who Knew Too Much (1934), starring Leslie Banks, Edna Best and Peter Lorre.

-Other notable films shot at the Hall include Major Barbara, Love Story, The Seventh Veil, The Ipcress File, A Touch of Class, Shine, and Spice World.
+In 2022, the hall was recreated for the climax of the film Better Man, in which Robbie Williams (portraying himself) reenacts his 2001 live performance.
+While the hall's stage was rebuilt in Melbourne, audience reactions were filmed a year later on location, guided by audiovisual prompts.

-In the song "A Day in the Life" by the Beatles, the Albert Hall is mentioned.
-The verse goes as follows:
+Other notable films shot at the hall include Major Barbara, Love Story, The Seventh Veil, The Ipcress File, A Touch of Class, Shine, and Spice World.